Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 - hereditary predisposition to thrombosis (thrombosis, myocardial infarction, cerebrovascular accident in close blood relatives).

-When these risk factors are present, a woman taking hormonal birth control pills has a significantly increased risk of developing thromboembolism.
-The risk of thromboembolism increases with thrombosis of any localization, both present and past; with myocardial infarction and stroke.
+If these risk factors are present, a woman taking hormonal birth control pills has a significantly increased risk of developing thromboembolism.
+The risk of thromboembolism increases with thrombosis of any location, either currently present or suffered in the past; in case of myocardial infarction and stroke.

-Thromboembolism, whatever localization it may be, is a serious complication.
+Thromboembolism, whatever its location, is a serious complication.

-... pulmonary artery (PE) or its branches → from lung infarction to shock
+... pulmonary artery (PE) or its branches → from pulmonary infarction to shock

-... mesenteric vessels → ischemic bowel disease, intestinal gangrene
+… mesenteric vessels → ischemic intestinal disease, intestinal gangrene

 ... retinal vessels (retinal vessels)

-In addition to thromboembolism, there are other, less severe, but still uncomfortable side effects.
-For example, candidiasis (thrush)...
+In addition to thromboembolism, there are other, less severe, but still inconvenient side effects.
+For example, candidiasis (thrush).
 Hormonal contraceptives increase the acidity of the vagina, and fungi reproduce well in an acidic environment, in particular Candidaalbicans, which is a conditionally pathogenic microorganism.

-A significant side effect is sodium retention, and with it water, in the body.
-This can lead to edema and weight gain...
-Reduced carbohydrate tolerance, as a side effect of hormonal pills, increases the risk of diabetes mellitus.
+A significant side effect is the retention of sodium, and with it water, in the body.
+This may lead to swelling and weight gain.
+Decreased tolerance to carbohydrates, as a side effect of the use of hormonal pills, increases the risk of developing diabetes mellitus

-Other side effects, such as decreased mood, mood swings, increased appetite, nausea, upset stools, fatigue, swelling and soreness of the mammary glands and some others, although not severe, however, affect the quality of life of a woman.
+Other side effects, such as: decreased mood, mood swings, increased appetite, nausea, stool disorders, satiety, swelling and tenderness of the mammary glands and some others - although not severe, however, affect a woman’s quality of life.

-In the instructions for the use of hormonal contraceptives, in addition to side effects, contraindications are listed.
+In addition to side effects, the instructions for the use of hormonal contraceptives list contraindications.

 Contraceptives without estrogen

-Exists gestagenic contraceptives ("Mini-drank")...
-In their composition, judging by the name, only progestogen.
+Exist progestin-containing contraceptives (“mini-pill”).
+Judging by the name, they contain only gestagen.
 But this group of drugs has its own indications:

-- contraception for lactating women (they should not be prescribed estrogen-progestin drugs, because estrogen suppresses lactation);
+- contraception for nursing women (they should not be prescribed estrogen-progestin drugs, because estrogen suppresses lactation);

-- prescribed for women giving birth (since the main mechanism of action of "mini-pili" is the suppression of ovulation, which is undesirable for nulliparous);
+— prescribed for women who have given birth (since the main mechanism of action of the “mini-pill” is suppression of ovulation, which is undesirable for nulliparous women);

 - in late reproductive age;